 If You’re Using CBD Correctly, It Won’t Have Time to Expire

 A bottle of CBD usually contains enough servings for about a month of daily use.
 If you’re using it the way it’s intended to be used, you’ll hit the bottom of the bottle long before the expiration date.
-Place the proper number of your CBD drops under your tongue without touching the dropper to your mouth, or place the drops into a spoon first for better control.
+Place the proper number of CBD drops under your tongue without touching the dropper to your mouth, or place the drops into a spoon first for better control.

-Peels is a Safe and Pure Way To Add CBD to Your Daily Ritual
+Shop CBD Oil with Peels: A Safe and Pure Way To Add CBD to Your Daily Ritual

 Use your CBD every day, giving it time to produce meaningful and noticeable benefits to your overall wellness.
 Each bottle contains 29 servings and should therefore last 29 days.